AustralianCyberSecurityCentre/malcarve-cbl/README.md

 ```

 In this case, malcarve found an url which had been xor'd, then base64 encoded twice. the xor was identified as being a 2 byte incrementing xor where every time a set of 2 bytes were encoded, the key incremented by 13.
 The starting key was 0x79.

+## Acknowledgements

+This repository was based off of https://github.com/shendo/malcarve